 This is not a rare edge case.
 This is the standard AMT story for tens of thousands of Bay Area startup employees every year.
 The alternative minimum tax system was designed in 1969 to make sure high-income taxpayers could not zero out their tax liability through preferences and deductions.
 ISO exercises became collateral damage.
 Understanding how AMT works, how to model it before you exercise, and how to recover the AMT credit in future years is one of the highest-value planning conversations a Bay Area tech worker can have with a CPA.

 Silicon Valley Tax specializes in ISO AMT planning for startup employees, pre-IPO company workers, and established tech executives throughout the Bay Area.
 Our office is at 2051 Junction Ave, San Jose.
-Call (408) 383-9870 or book a free consultation to talk through your specific situation before your next exercise.
+Call (408) 383-9870 or book a complimentary consultation to talk through your specific situation before your next exercise.

 The AMT is a parallel tax system that runs alongside the regular tax system.
 Every year you compute your tax twice: once under the regular rules and once under the AMT rules.
 You pay whichever amount is higher.
+AMT sits at the center of the equity-comp tax stack; the full 2026 picture across RSUs, ISOs, ESPPs, and post-OBBBA QSBS is in our Bay Area Tech Compensation Tax Guide 2026.

 Under IRC Section 55, the AMT is imposed at two rates: 26% on the first $232,600 of alternative minimum taxable income (AMTI) above the exemption amount, and 28% on AMTI above that threshold (2025 figures for married filing jointly).
 The exemption itself is $137,000 for married filing jointly in 2025 and phases out at $5 for every $10 of AMTI above $1,237,450.
 At high income levels the exemption is fully phased out, meaning the full 26%/28% rate applies from the first dollar of AMTI.